 Aerosols are small and complex chemical mixture of liquid and solid matter suspended in the atmosphere: i.e. particles and droplets, depending on their aggregation state.
 In practice, referring to aerosols include then both particles and its surrounding medium.

 They play an important components of Earth’s climate system.
+There are several classifications of atmospheric aerosols but the most widely used is according to their size.
 They range in size from the smallest superfine mode, with diameters of a few nanometers (nm), to large coarse mode particles, with diameters to more than 100 micrometers (μm) or more.
 Between the superfine and the coarse mode particles are the fine mode particles, with diameters ranging from 0.1 mm to a few μm (Seinfeld and Pandis 1998).

 Because of their large differences regarding physical properties and aggregation states, aerosols cannot be confused with cloud droplets.